Evuzamitide in PET/CT to Measure Potential Therapeutic Response in ATTR

 A Follow-Up Study to Monitor Therapeutic Response in Transthyretin Cardiac Amyloidosis Using Amyloid Reactive Peptide 124I-evuzamitide (AT01) PET/CT

-This is a single center, prospective cohort study that is evaluating the ability of 124I-evuzamitide PET scanning to detect potential therapeutic changes in subjects under treatment for ATTR after one year has elapsed since their original 124I-evuzamitide PET scan.
+This was a single center, prospective cohort study that is evaluating the ability of 124I-evuzamitide PET scanning to detect potential therapeutic changes in subjects under treatment for ATTR after one year had elapsed since their original 124I-evuzamitide PET scan.

-Ten previously scanned subjects will re-consent to undergo another 124I-evuzamitide PET scan.
-Demographic, clinical and phenotypic data will be collected to characterize potential changes since their previous scans.
+Ten previously scanned subjects re-consented to undergo another 124I-evuzamitide PET scan.
+Demographic, clinical and phenotypic data were collected to characterize potential changes since their previous scans.

 Study Overview